simonmnash/GodoLM/README.md

 A high-level interface for invoking language models in Godot games, using JSONSchema based constraints to parse responses into arbitrary resources.

+This is a lightly maintained side project that I periodically update based on the development needs of a game I am working on.
+It is primarily designed for easy experimentation.

 ## Installation

 1. Download the GodoLM addon from the Godot Asset Library or from GitHub